 He reached out and rubbed my wet head, got into my face about the atrocities he had committed and went on at length shouting vulgarities.

 There’s a line we all have I suppose.
-I hesitated figuring out the mental capacity of this person and what was fair to say or do in the circumstance all the while coming to grips with what I was willing to tolerate.
+I hesitated to figure out the mental capacity of this person and what was fair to say or do in the circumstance all the while coming to grips with what I was willing to tolerate.
 I wasn’t the native and so chose to ask the person to leave so that I could have my meal in peace.
 He was about to become agitated and I prepared myself to respond.

 The waitress was the only individual with any presence in the room.
 She walked over sensing that I had had enough.
 She addressed the man directly, gave him a choice and ushered him to a stool on the far side of the room.
 For the duration of my time there, she proceeded to be the buffer between the individual and the rest of the patrons.
 She jockeyed her work and her directives to ensure the needs of everyone in the place were met, all the while respectfully demanding that our friend left folks alone.
 Really, it was very impressive.